Dr Clare Devaney is a Reader in Strategic and Systems Innovation, and Senior Researcher and Innovation Lead for GSA Rural Lab.

-Clare's work has been published and disseminated globally, including through book publication (Panonomics, Springer, 2021), as an award-winning entry to The Global Indigo Prize for Economics (LetterOne/The World Bank/Goldman Sachs & JP Morgan, 2017), and through the TED platform (2017 and 2018).
+Clare's work has been published and disseminated internationally, including through book publication (Panonomics, Springer, 2021), as an award-winning entry to The Global Indigo Prize for Economics (LetterOne/The World Bank/Goldman Sachs & JP Morgan, 2017), and through the TED platform (2017 and 2018).

 UKRI AHRC Doctoral Focal Awards (2026-33)